 3.5.
 Netting.
 In the event that Buyer and Seller are each required to pay an amount in the same Month hereunder, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount may pay to the other Party the difference between the amounts owed.

+3.6.
+SUSPENSION OF PERFORMANCE.
+After the occurrence of a Triggering Event, or an event which, with the giving of notice or the passage of time or both, would constitute a TriggeringEvent with respect to a Party, the other Party shall have the right upon two Business Days written notice to either withhold or suspend delivery under the Agreement, in addition to any other remedies provided under this Agreement or at law.